Tulipa montana: Description

 T. montana is a low-growing perennial bulb, and it can reach up to 15–20 cm tall.

 It has glaucous leaves, then blooms in early spring, or early summer, in April, or as late as July (in America).

 It has cup-shaped flowers, that come in shades of red, from scarlet, crimson, to deepest blood-red.
 Inside the bloom, it has a greenish-black central blotch and yellow anthers.
 In the wild, there are also yellow forms.

 Taxonomy

 The Latin specific epithet montana refers to mountains or coming from mountains.

 It was first found in Persia in 1826, and then published and described by John Lindley in The Botanical Register (Botanical Register; Consisting of Coloured Figures of Exotic Plants Cultivated in British Gardens; with their History and Mode of Treatment), Vol.13 on page 1106 in 1827.

 Distribution and habitat

-It is native to temperate Asia and Europe.

-Range

-It is found in the mountains of Iran, and Iraq, around the Caspian Sea.
+It is found in the mountains of Iran, Turkmenistan, and possibly, Iraq, around the Caspian Sea.